netlify/markdown-to-sanity/bin/blogs/2016-12-07-unveiling-netlify-news.md

 title: 'Unveiling: Netlify News'
 authors:
   - Eli Williamson
-image: /img/blog/sotw@2x.jpg
+image: /v3/img/blog/sotw@2x.jpg
 format: blog
 short_title: 'Unveiling: Netlify News'
 description: "Best practices on building, deploying and maintaining websites is changing tremendously fast right now. \_Therefore it has always been one of our goals as a company is to provide plenty of compelling, useful material for our users to choose from."
 date: 2016-12-07T18:57:39.390Z
 tags:
-  - feature
+  - Features
-  - announcement
+  - Announcements
 topics:
   - news
 ---